fieldtrip/website/workshop/neuroimaging2-2425/sr5.md

 (see https://en.wikipedia.org/wiki/Ridge_regression).
 For that we add a certain amount of "identity matrix" to the covariance matrix prior to taking the inverse.
-The amount of regularization can be determined from the plot of the eigenvalues (or singluar values) of the covariance, also known as the scree plot (see https://en.wikipedia.org/wiki/Scree_plot).
+The amount of regularization can be determined from the plot of the eigenvalues (or singular values) of the covariance, also known as the scree plot (see https://en.wikipedia.org/wiki/Scree_plot).

     iCr = inv(C + 1e-18*eye(301));